The independent, trusted guide to online education for over 26 years!

 Get Educated

 Although planning weddings do not require a college degree, it could be beneficial to have a degree in event management.
-Some relevant degrees include a Could not look up school using "24047"!, Bachelor of Science in Sports, Entertainment, and Event Planning, or even a Master of Business Administration / Event Planning & Management.
+Some relevant degrees include a Bachelor of Science in Sports, Entertainment, and Event Planning, or even a Master of Business Administration / Event Planning & Management.
 These degrees can help wedding planners stand out when searching for gigs.

 Some event planning coursework includes hospitality marketing strategies, event promotion, food preparation, and organizational behavior.